nikhilaravi/learn-node/README.md

 npm install <NAME OF MODULE> --save
 ```

-This installs the node modules files into a folder called `node_modules` and saves the name of the module into the `dependancies` in the package.json.
+This installs the node modules files into a folder called `node_modules`.
+The `--save` flag saves the name of the module into the `dependencies` in the package.json.
+You can leave out the `--save` flag, but then you would have to remember to add the module to your package.json manually.

 The version of the module is also shown using the ['Semver Rule'](https://docs.npmjs.com/getting-started/semantic-versioning)